 OpenNotes begins

-Beth Israel Deaconess Medical Center in Boston, Geisinger Health System in rural Pennsylvania, and Seattle’s Harborview Medical Center launch an exploratory study.
+Beth Israel Deaconess Medical Center (Boston, MA), Geisinger Health System (rural Pennsylvania), and Harborview Medical Center (Seattle, WA) launch an exploratory study.
 105 primary care doctors invite 20,000 of their patients to read their notes via secure online portals.
 The study, funded by the Robert Wood Johnson Foundation, examines the effects of sharing notes on both patients and doctors.

 Publication of findings from the first OpenNotes study